 8) Enjoy El Paredon nightlife

-Despite being a very small town, El Paredon has a surprisingly vibrant nightlife and parties are taking place pretty much every night.
+Despite being a very small town, El Paredon has a surprisingly vibrant nightlife and there are parties pretty much every night.

 The main hostels take turns in hosting events on different nights and everyone is welcome to attend these events even if they’re not staying at that hostel.